scolapicchioni/blazor/Lab08/readme.md

 We cannot return the result as it is, because our method needs to return a `GetCommentsForPhotosReply`, so we need to create an instance of that first.

-The definition of `GetCommentsForPhotosReply` in the `comments.proto` file stated that the message contains a `repeated` field called `comments` of type `GetCommentsForPhotosReplyItem`
+The definition of `GetCommentsForPhotosReply` in the `comments.proto` file states that the message contains a `repeated` field called `comments` of type `GetCommentsForPhotosReplyItem`

 What we find in our C# class is that a `GetCommentsForPhotosReply` instance contains a `Comments` property to which we can add a collection using its `AddRange` method.